Just like green onions, learn How to Grow Garlic Greens in containers on your balcony or indoors to get a year-round supply.

 Pest and Diseases

-Garlic is used as a repellent for a number of flying and crawling insects.
-But if you are planting garlic greens indoor, you may face some pests like aphids and thrips.
-If you notice any of these pests, handpick them.
+Garlic is used as a repellent for several flying and crawling insects, but still there are some pests that bother it.
+You may see some common pests like aphids, mites, and thrips.
+If you notice any of these pests, handpick them or use insecticidal soap.
+You can also use neem oil, it’s natural and safe!

-Within 1-2 weeks after planting, you’ll notice green shoots appearing.
-Start picking them when they’re dense and 8-15 inches high.
+Within 1 to 2 weeks after planting, you’ll notice green shoots appearing.
+Start picking them when they’re dense and anywhere between 8 to 15 inches high.
 Trim the greens with scissors but leave about one inch of shoots above the soil line so their growth will continue.
 This way, you’ll be able to re-harvest them again.

-Use them as the way you use green onions and chives–Garnish your pasta, salads, and soups, finely chop them to add in scrambled eggs and omelets or make Italian style creamy spring garlic risotto.
-It can also be an ingredient in Indian chutneys or spicy curries.
+Use them the way you use green onions and chives–Garnish your pasta, salads, and soups, finely chop them to add in scrambled eggs and omelets, or make Italian-style creamy spring garlic risotto.
+It can also be an ingredient in chutneys, vegetable fritters, and curries.